RoBOPPics/BB/_pages/app-man-coreController.md

 ## Correct-Drift

 The Correct Drift page is specifically for correcting for windy or other conditions that are preventing the launched balls from hitting their spots.

-You can add or subtract distance, or adjust the shots left or right, higher or lower.
+You can add or subtract distance, adjust the shots left or right, and make them higher or lower.

 ![Playlist Image](../assets/images/CorrectDrift.jpg){: width="300" .align-center }